Introduction to Zenitco Accessories

 This guide comes down to a simple decision framework: pick the right accessory for the role you need, verify AK compatibility, insist on authentic parts, and source from sellers who can actually fulfill the order.
 Keeping those priorities in view helps you avoid wasted time and mismatched components, especially when availability is limited.

 Ergonomics is the other half of the payoff.
-Zenitco PT-1 and PT-3 are adjustable stocks intended to provide modular ergonomics on an AK build, so you can tune length of pull and overall handling to your setup.
+Zenitco PT-1, PT-3, and PT-5 are adjustable stocks intended to provide modular ergonomics on an AK build, so you can tune length of pull and overall handling to your setup.

 When you are ready, browse Zenitco accessories category pages and check in-stock, U.S.-based options through NSPEC Innovations.